top of page

 Blackcurrant jam is delicious on fresh bread, with clotted cream on scones or in frangipani tarts.

-To start put the jam jars in the oven at 140 degrees centigrade (120 fan) faced down on a baking tray.
+To start put the jam jars and lids in the oven at 140 degrees centigrade (120 fan) faced down on a baking tray.

 Place 2 saucers in the freezer to use later.

-Put the fresh or frozen blackcurrants, lemon juice and water into a large pan or jam pan if you have one and on a low heat stir until the fruit starts to go soft.
+Put the fresh or frozen blackcurrants and lemon juice into a large pan or jam pan if you have one and on a low heat stir until the fruit starts to go soft.
 If you push them against the side of the pan they will squash slightly.

-Then add the same weight in sugar and dissolve the sugar on a low heat stirring all the time so the sugar doesn’t burn.
+Then add the sugar and dissolve on a low heat stirring all the time so the sugar doesn’t burn.

 Once the sugar is fully dissolved turn the heat up and boil for about 10 minutes until the fruit starts to break down and the jam starts to thicken.